Introduction to Procedures¶

 audit commands are used to fix outdated or broken dependencies.

-Creation of automatic unit and integration tests is a part of the development cycle.
+Creation of automatic tests is a part of the development cycle.
 The project leader is ensures that the tests covers relevant scenarios.

 Automatic testing is performed by our Continuous Integration (CI) system, Jenkins.
 The director grants access to the CI system.